 Q3.
 The Museum Card is of excellent value.
 How do you do it for such a great price?

 Q4.
-We all know the big, popular museums.
+We all know the big, famous museums.
 Tell us about some really under-visited gems.

 Q5.
 There is a Museum card for children.
 What are the advantages of those cards?
 Aren’t most museums free for kids?